 The teaching method proved to be more effective than traditional classroom environments.
 (Think lectures, writing out entire lessons on the chalkboard, etc.)

-We also found that there’s very few differences between the critical thinking skills of a college student and a 7th grader in America.
+We also found that there are very few differences between the critical thinking skills of a college student and a 7th grader in America.
 (Hahaha fantastic.)